tessercat/daoistic-book/blog/glossary/content.md

 and isn't well represented in ctext, but that means something like a quiet sob.
-I've interpreted these terms as something like optimism and pessimism, the moral expression of yin and yang.
+I've interpreted these terms as positive and negative influence of leaders.

 Interpretations of 上, 高 and 下
 vary depending on context,